2026 Town Election Voting Resources

 • The postcards can be mailed back or dropped off at Town Hall.

-• The deadline to request a vote by mail ballot is 5 business days before the election date.
+• The deadline to request a vote-by-mail ballot is 5 business days before the election date.

-• If a ballot is being mailed outside of Massachusetts, please make sure to allow for US postal service delivery.
+• If a ballot is being mailed outside of Massachusetts, please make sure to allow for US Postal Service delivery.

 • A ballot may not be accepted if the inner envelope is not signed.
-That envelope MUST BE SIGNED OR THE BALLOT WILL BE REJECTED.
+That envelope MUST BE SIGNED, OR THE BALLOT WILL BE REJECTED.

 • Absentee Ballot Instructions